Fabioconti99/ROS_Based_Wall_Avoidance/README.md

             val=arr[i];
         }
     }
-    // Itreturns the minimum value
     return val;
 }
 ```

 The `robotCallBack` function implements a cycle that will determine what velocity to publish on the `cmd_vel`  topic.

-As a "default state", the robot will move around the circuit at a constant velocity of 1.0 towards its relative X-Axis resulting in a motion.
+As a "default state", the robot will move around the circuit at a constant velocity of 1.0 towards its relative X-Axis resulting in a forward motion.
+This speed may vary depending on the accelleration factor given by the user.
+This float number is stored in the `acc` variable which is added to the initial linear speed.
+Through the `UI node`  the user can either rase or slow down the speed factor by 0.5 notchs.
 Once the middle detecting area scans a distance shorter than 1.5 units, the robot will stop driving forward and it'll check on the other detecting regions.
 These areas are on the left and right sides of the robot.
 Since the two regions retrieve the robot's distance to the wall, an if-statement can decide on what side the closest barrier is.
 Depending on this decision, the robot will either turn left or right to get away from the wall.
-As a "turning state", the robot will spin around the Z-Axis with an angular velocity that varies depending on the retrived accelleration and a linear velocity of 0.1.
-The accelleration factor for the angular velocity operates just like the accelleration factor of the linear velocity but scaled down of a `1/4 (=ang_multiplier)` factor.
+As a "turning state", the robot will spin around the Z-Axis with an angular velocity that varies depending on the retrived accelleration factor. this value gets added to the angular velocity just like it happens for the linear velocity.
+The difference between the two is a scaling value of  `1/4 (=ang_multiplier)`  multipling the acceleration factor added to the angular velocity.
+During turns also a 0.2 linear velocity is added.
+After every turn, the robot will slow down its speed decreasing the acceleration factor by half for 0.5 seconds.
+To implement this change of speed an `int count` variable is set to 5 when exiting from a turn.
+Once the robot will get out of the turning state this variable will decrese by 1 at every *callBack* spin.
+While this value is still positive the acceleration factor will be devided by 2 makeing it easier for the robot to make it through the turn.
+When the count will be equal or less than 0 the normal linear speed will take place again.
+This control makes the robot peform well also when approaching tight turns.

 The following *gif* shows the robot approaching a tight turn:

 <p align="center">